PeakIndicators/Getting-Started-On-Azure-ML/Documents/Tune_hyperparameters_with_Azure_ML.md

 ### Run a hyperparameter tuning experiment
 In this exercise, the code to run a hyperparameter tuning experiment is provided in a notebook.

-1. In the Jupyter home page, browse to the Users/<user_name>/labs folder where you cloned the notebook repository, and open the **Tune-Hyperparameters.ipynb** notebook.
+1. In the Jupyter home page, browse to the Users/<user_name>/labs folder where you cloned the notebook repository and open the **Tune-Hyperparameters.ipynb** notebook.
 2. Then read the notes in the notebook, running each code cell in turn.
 3. When you have finished running the code in the notebook, on the **File** menu, click **Close and Halt** to close it and shut down its Python kernel.
 Then close all Jupyter browser tabs.